solita/solita.github.com/_posts/2020-02-24-bespoke-software.md

 ## Tailored vs Off-the-rack

 Off-the-rack suit and off-the-rack software are similar in the sense that they follow averages closely.
 Off-the-rack suit or dress might fit perfectly okay for person who has perfectly average measurements.
 Similarly, off-the-rack software suits average needs and requirements nicely.
 Both will probably fail if your needs are not average, and will most of the time be a compromise.
+Compromises can be expensive for business.

 Have you ever owned a tailor-made suit?
 Or a dress?
 Or custom bicycle, for example?
 Having something done just for you, customized, can be a beautiful thing.